 - Landscape Apprenticeship Programme

-The LSTP is a holistic 10-year transformation plan that aims to further grow and elevate the landscape sector through digitalisation, mechanisation and professionalisation.
-The LSTP will equip the landscape workforce with the higher value skills necessary for greenery and landscape management in Singapore’s biophilic City in a Garden.
+The LSTP launched in May 2019, is a holistic 10-year transformation plan that aims to further grow and elevate the landscape sector through digitalisation, mechanisation and professionalisation.
+The LSTP will equip the landscape workforce with the higher value skills necessary for greenery and landscape management in Singapore’s biophilic City in Nature.

 Talent development is a key thrust of the LSTP.
 The LSTP will upskill the local landscape sector, while growing a new generation of landscape talent to manage green spaces in Singapore.

-As part of the plan, NParks also worked together with other government agencies, industry partners, and Institutes of Higher Learning (IHL) to develop the Skills Framework for Landscape.
+As part of the plan, NParks also worked together with industry partners, unions, Institutes of Higher Learning (IHL) and other government agencies to develop the Skills Framework for Landscape.
 This provides companies and professionals with information on career progression pathways, and emerging and existing skills required in the sector.